tc39/proposal-type-annotations/README.md

 }
 ```

-The last option would be to add them as part of the type information, using a well-known sigil
+The last option would be to add them as part of the type information, using a sigil
 (`#` in the examples here):

 ```ts